akshaysane/agentRunner/README.md

   ```

 The response streams the generated text chunks as plain text.
 Clients should
 consume the body incrementally until the connection closes.
+The server uses
+HTTP chunked encoding so messages appear as the LLM produces them.

 The project uses [Express](https://expressjs.com/) and [Nodemon](https://www.npmjs.com/package/nodemon)
 for development.

+## Frontend

+A simple React interface is served from the `public/` directory.
+When the server is running, browse to `http://localhost:3000/` to interact with the chatbot.
+The page displays two panes:

+- **Work area** – left side placeholder for future bot actions.
+- **Chat pane** – right side interface to send prompts and view streaming responses from `/llm`.

+The frontend uses React from CDN and requires no build step.